Skip to menu Skip to content

 Preparing for an upcoming trip, Marc is already deeply immersed in topographic maps, analyzing which way the rivers flow and identifying the headwater lakes.
 With age, the “fish catcher” has come to realize that it’s more about the journey than the destination.
 “Sometimes it’s worth taking a detour.”

-Text written by Diane Laberge
+Written by Diane Laberge